Director of Lake Management

 Dave is a certified pesticide applicator for turf, aquatics and public health in Virginia, North Carolina, South Carolina, Delaware, West Virginia, Maryland, Pennsylvania and New Jersey.
 He is also a certified AquaMaster and Aqua Control Technician, a SePRO Preferred Applicator and a certified Stormwater Inspector.
 His participation in regular continuing education programs keeps his industry knowledge current with the latest technological trends.

 Dave is a graduate of Old Dominion University with a Bachelor of Science in Biology.
 Prior to joining the SOLitude Lake Management team, Dave was employed as the assistant superintendent for an area golf course.
 During his years there, he was a licensed pesticide applicator for turfgrass.
 This experience, coupled with his education, make him a valuable and knowledgeable leader at SOLitude.

 Like most of the SOLitude Lake Management team, Dave enjoys being outside and particularly enjoys the ocean.
 During his time off, you will often find Dave on the beach.
 He is an avid surfer, enjoys spending time with his family.

 Business Development Consultant

-Joe comes to SOLitude from Canon Solutions America, where he provided tailored business solutions for the small and medium-sized business market.
+Joe came to SOLitude from Canon Solutions America, where he provided tailored business solutions for the small and medium-sized business market.
 Originally from Chicago, he graduated from Eastern Illinois University (EIU) with a Bachelor of Arts degree in Corporate Communication Studies and a minor in Business Administration.
 During his time at EIU, Joe was a member of Sigma Pi fraternity as well as several other business and young entrepreneur clubs.

 Joe spends the majority of his free time staying active and enjoying the outdoors.
 He is very passionate about music, and enjoys connecting with other through his trade.
 He also enjoys spending quality time and exploring new adventures with family and friends.